About

 Scores fall into three tiers.
 Above 80 earns a “Written by a human” badge with a blue social preview.
 Between 50 and 80 the result is uncertain - the preview uses a neutral amber tone.
 Below 50, the analysis suggests the input may be automated, shown with a muted red preview.
 If a recording is too short to analyze - fewer than 30 events or under 5 seconds - it receives a neutral slate preview instead of being scored.
 In every case the full replay remains viewable.

 No algorithm can definitively prove authorship.
-These signals are indicators, not guarantees — the replay itself is always the strongest evidence.
+Dictation software, accessibility tools, and mobile keyboards may produce unusual patterns that lower scores.
+These signals are indicators, not guarantees - the replay itself is always the strongest evidence.

 Development & research firm building tools at the intersection of finance, technology, and the open web.